Culture of Ireland: Farming and rural tradition

 As archaeological evidence from sites such as the Céide Fields in County Mayo and Lough Gur in County Limerick demonstrates, the farm in Ireland is an activity that goes back to the Neolithic, about 6,000 years ago.
 Before this, the first settlers of the island of Ireland after the last Ice Age were a new wave of cavemen and the Mesolithic period.
-In historic times, texts such as the Táin Bó Cúailinge show a society in which cows were represented a primary source of wealth and status.
+In historic times, texts such as the Táin Bó Cúailinge show a society in which cows represented a primary source of wealth and status.
 Little of this had changed by the time of the Norman invasion of Ireland in the 12th century.
 Giraldus Cambrensis portrayed a Gaelic society in which cattle farming and transhumance was the norm.